ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 01 - IAM Introduction Users, Groups, Policies

+- 02 - IAM Users & Groups Hands On

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.